Geometry of horospherical varieties of Picard rank one: The odd symplectic Grassmannian

 Conversely if $\tildeSp \in \tildeXp_\lambda \cap \tildeXp_\mu \cap \tildeXp_\nu \cap \tildeX$ is such that $A \subset \tildeSp_j \subset B \oplus S$, then we must have $A = \tildeSp \cap V^+$ and $B = (\tildeSp \oplus S) \cap V^+$, and one can also show that $\Sigma_1 = (\tildeSp \oplus \C f) \cap V^+$, and similarly for $\Sigma_2$ and $\Sigma_3$.
 This implies that the dimensions

-are all at least equal to $m$, thus $\phi^{-1}(A,B)$ consists in exactly two points. \end{proof}
+are all at least equal to $m$, thus $\phi^{-1}(A,B)$ consists of exactly two points. \end{proof}

-We may now state our quantum-to-classical principle, which is an immediate corollary of Proposition~\ref{p:quant-class}.
-In the following theorem we denote by $\tildes_u$ the Schubert class of $\tildeX=\IG(m+1,2n+3)$ associated with an $(n-m)$-strict partition $u$, and by $\tildet_v'$ the Schubert class of $\tildeX$ associated with an $(n+1-m)$-strict partition $v$.
+We may now state our quantum--to--classical principle, which is an immediate corollary of Proposition~\ref{p:quant-class}.
+In the following theorem we denote by $\tildes_u$ the Schubert class of $\tildeX=\IG(m+1,2n+3)$ associated with an $(n-m)$--strict partition $u$, and by $\tildet_v'$ the Schubert class of $\tildeX$ associated with an $(n+1-m)$--strict partition $v$.

-\begin{thm} Let $\alpha,\beta,\gamma$ be elements of the cohomology basis $\{ (\sigma_u),(\tau_v')\}$ of $X=\IG(m,2n+1)$ such that
+\begin{thm} Let $\alpha,\beta,\gamma$ be elements of the cohomology basis $\{ \sigma_u,\tau_v'\}$ of $X=\IG(m,2n+1)$ such that

 Denote by $\sigma^+_\lambda,\sigma^+_\mu,\sigma^+_\nu$ the Schubert classes of $X^+=\IG(m,2n+2)$ such that

 If $\ell(\lambda)+\ell(\mu)+\ell(\nu) \leq 2m+1$, then

 where